 A modification of MGMT 4830, Business Policy, was the next course reviewed.
 The title of the course was the only noted change.
 Changing the name from Business Policy to Strategic Management better describes the course; the new course name reflects the current discursive practices in academe for describing the course content, so it is now clear that this course is equivalent to others in similar institutions.
 The department votes were noted.
 No new fees are necessary for the modification.
 The course is not being requested for General Education status.

 Dr. Adena Lejeune made a motion to approve the new course, BUSN 4301 and the modification of MGMT 4830.
 The motion was seconded by Jennifer Wright.
-The motion passed by voice vote vote (Wright, Elder, Franklin, Stegall, LeJeune, Pittman, Allen, Shaffie, Ordes, Duck, Purifoy, and Blackwell) with 12 in favor, 0 opposed, and 0 abstaining.
+The motion passed by voice vote (Wright, Elder, Franklin, Stegall, LeJeune, Pittman, Allen, Shaffie, Ordes, Duck, Purifoy, and Blackwell) with 12 in favor, 0 opposed, and 0 abstaining.

 The modification of the BS in Business Administration was discussed.
 The department vote was noted as having been positive but split.
 In the Major Requirements, the title change of MGMT 4830, Strategic Management was noted.
+In all concentrations, students now have the option to take CMST 1061 or CMST 2060, thus allowing greater flexibility.
 The Management Concentration was restructured, making it more flexible for students so that they may customize their education to their interests and professional goals.
 The concentration is still 24 hours.
 Three courses were eliminated as requirements; two courses, MGMT 4620 and MGMT 4310, were added as requirements.
 Students are now offered a list of upper-level MGMT courses from which they may select two courses for a total of 6-credit hours.
 The remaining 12-credit hours added flexibility by allowing students to choose courses from a list of 3000-4000 level Business electives.
 Lastly the concentration in Information Systems is requested to be deleted due to low student enrollment.
 Richard Elder made a motion to approve the modification of the BS in Business Administration with Elizabeth Duck seconding the motion.
 The motion passed by voice vote (Wright, Elder, Franklin, Stegall, LeJeune, Pittman, Allen, Shaffie, Ordes, Duck, Purifoy, and Blackwell) with 12 in favor, 0 opposed, and 0 abstaining.

-The deletion of the Concentration in Information Systems in the BS Business Administration was reviewed.
+The deletion of the Minor in Management Information Systems was reviewed.
 Due to low student enrollment, the department was requesting it be removed from the catalogue.

-Richard Elder made a motion to approve the modifications to the BS in Business Administration.
+Richard Elder made a motion to approve the deletion of the Minor in Management Information Systems.
 Cole Franklin seconded the motion.
 The motion passed by voice vote (Wright, Elder, Franklin, Stegall, LeJeune, Pittman, Allen, Shaffie, Ordes, Duck, Purifoy, and Blackwell) with 12 in favor, 0 opposed, and 0 abstaining.

 Next, the Batch #2 courses were considered.
 A new course, MLSC 2440, Medical Laboratory Seminar, was presented to specifically help students with preparing for the national certification exam and career planning.
 The department votes and CIP code were noted.
-The required course was suggested by the AS Medical Laboratory Technology Advisory Committee.
+The required course was suggested by the AS Medical Laboratory Science Advisory Committee.
 No new library resources, facilities, faculty, supplies, or fees were proposed to implement the course.
 The prerequisites and corequisites were noted.
 The course title and course description were in alignment with the course objectives.